skywhack/docs/src/scripting/as3/inserting-javascript.md

 Many of the functions mentioned in this section are not necessary as ActionScript can access JavaScript objects using its native operators, except for lexical references.

-The following example invokes a JavaScript closure by passing a string parameter to it and assigning its resulting object into a variable:

 The following example accesses the global `Math` object:

 ```